Effect of modeling subject-specific cortical folds on brain injury risk prediction under blunt impact loading: Introduction

-Previous studies have investigated the role of cortical folds on mTBI injury metrics, such as strains \cite{song2015finite,ho2009can,saez2020topological,mazurkiewicz2021impact,fagan2020simulation} and stresses \cite{saez2020topological,fagan2020simulation,song2015finite} in the brain tissues.
-These computational \cite{song2015finite,ho2009can,saez2020topological,fagan2020simulation} and experimental \cite{mazurkiewicz2021impact} studies compared the brain strains and stresses developed in a gyrencephalic (with cortical folds) model and a lissencephalic (smooth cortical surface without folds) model.
-The findings of these studies show conflicting trends regarding which model predicted higher strains or stresses.
-Some computational studies on 3D human head models \cite{saez2020topological,ho2009can} and 2D-sagittal slice models \cite{song2015finite} found higher strain and stress in the lissencephalic models.
-On the other hand, an experimental study on 2D coronal surrogates \cite{mazurkiewicz2021impact} and a computational study on 2D-axial model \cite{fagan2020simulation} found higher strains in gyrencephalic models.
-These discrepancies could stem from differences in the loading conditions, tissue material properties, and the variations in the cortical folds modeled across the studies.
-In this study, we investigate the role of cortical folds on mTBI response, while accounting for cortical fold variations across different individuals and the directions of loading.
+Previous studies have investigated the role of cortical folds on tissue level mTBI injury metrics, such as strains \cite{song2015finite,ho2009can,saez2020topological,mazurkiewicz2021impact,fagan2020simulation} and stresses \cite{saez2020topological,fagan2020simulation,song2015finite} in the brain tissue.
+These computational \cite{song2015finite,ho2009can,saez2020topological,fagan2020simulation} and experimental \cite{mazurkiewicz2021impact} studies compared the brain strains and stresses developed between a gyrencephalic (with cortical folds) and a lissencephalic (smooth cortical surface without folds) model, but resulted in conflicting findings.
+Some computational studies based on 3D \cite{ho2009can} and 2D sagittal models \cite{song2015finite} of the human head, and 3D head models of multiple species \cite{saez2020topological} reported higher strain and stress in the lissencephalic models.
+On the other hand, an experimental study on 2D coronal surrogates of porcine brain \cite{mazurkiewicz2021impact} and a computational study on 2D-axial human brain model \cite{fagan2020simulation} found higher strains in gyrencephalic models.
+These discrepancies could stem from differences in the impact loading conditions, tissue material properties, and the geometrical variations in the cortical folds modeled across the studies.